Sui iuris: Metropolitan churches

-A sui iuris church which is governed by a metropolitan is called a metropolitan church sui iuris.
+A sui iuris church which is governed by a Metropolitan (Bishop) is called a metropolitan church sui iuris.
 "A Metropolitan Church sui iuris is presided over by the Metropolitan of a determined see who has been appointed by the Roman Pontiff and is assisted by a council of hierarchs according to the norm of law" (CCEO.
 155§1).
 The Catholic metropolitan churches are the following: